 Brazil - United States Relations: 2004 and Beyond December 2004

 Illegal wildlife trafficking is the third-largest criminal industry worldwide, involving $20 billion in global trade each year.
 At a meeting co-sponsored by the China Environment Forum and the Brazil Institute, experts discussed the nature of the wildlife trafficking industry and the challenges in fighting it.

-Paulo Sotero, director of the Brazil Institute, discusses President Dilma Rousseff's agenda on her visit to Washington, D.C.
+Paulo Sotero, director of the Brazil Institute, discusses Brazil's views on foreign monetary policy.